louwrentius/lsidrivemap/README.md

 - The script requires Python 2.7 or higher.
 - LSI command line utility megacli or megacli64 (google for a download)
-- put the /opt/MegaRAID/MegaCli/ directory in your path and either create a symbolic link to MegaCli or MegaCli64 with the name of 'megacli in that folder.
+- put the /opt/MegaRAID/MegaCli/ directory in your path and either create a symbolic link to MegaCli or MegaCli64 with the name of 'megacli' in that folder.